By John McCredie

 It’s rare to see a season where a modern Citroën DS3, a Mitsubishi Evo prize car, and a half-century-old Mazda RX2 are all genuine contenders for the state title.
 That mix is what makes rallying in New South Wales so compelling, and it’s as much about heart and determination as it is about horsepower.

-Come October, we’ll know whether Sullens has added another title to his name, whether Mill’s Evo has carried him to glory, or whether Quinn has pulled off one of the great underdog stories in NSW rally history.
+Come October, we’ll know whether Sullens has added another title to his name, whether Mill’s Evo has carried him to glory, or whether Quinn or Moore has pulled off one of the great underdog stories in NSW rally history.